 For the really serious cases of hair loss, hair transplants remain as effective permanent solutions.
 There are two methods available on how hair transplant is performed – Follicular Unit Extraction and Follicular Unit Transplant.

 A big aesthetic advantage of the FUE is the promise of no linear scars in the donor area.
 This is important for those who prefer to have their hair very short and probably expose the scar if any.
 This also matters to those who have a history of keloids and thickened or stretched scars.

 Healing time is also decreased with this method, which is important for those who do not have the luxury of having a downtime for this procedure.

 Moreover, there is no limit to the activities that you can do, no matter how strenuous they are while you are recovering.
 Not to mention that there is hardly any feelings of discomfort on the donor area with this type of hair transplant.

-If you are a woman and hair loss has become a stressful occurrence in your life, trust that Dr. Tyng Tan of Aesthetics and Hair Clinic in Singapore can restore the life back to your losing hair.
-To learn more about the treatments designed for Asian women hair, call us now or simply fill-out our inquiry form today!
+If you are a woman and hair loss has become a stressful occurrence in your life, trust that Dr. Tyng Tan of Aesthetics and Hair Clinic in Singapore can restore life to your falling hair.
+To learn more about the treatments designed for Asian women hair, call us now or simply fill out our inquiry form today!

 Dr. Tan Tyng Yuan, MBBS completed her graduate and medical education in the United Kingdom over a span of 10 years.